 Be sure to consider who is responsible for maintenance and how your family will pay for it as the need arises.
 Also remember to account for recurring costs like property taxes and homeowner’s insurance.

 IFC Can Help You Get Your Inheritance Money Faster

 If you recently inherited a loved one’s home, you might be surprised to find out how long it can take to settle the estate.
-If you’re hoping to sell the house or buyout your sibling out of their portion of the property, you need faster access to the cash you’re entitled to.
+If you’re hoping to sell the house or buy your sibling out of their portion of the property, you may need faster access to the cash you’re entitled to.